George Brown

 In 1875, Brown married Ellen Matilda Page (1856–1925) at Forbes.
 They had 13 children in a span of 24 years, including son Edward Charles “Snowy” Brown.

 George Brown and family moved to Lightning Ridge well after 1901.
-He was issued a miner’s right in 1909, working with fellow miner Jack Martin.
-Brown’s name appears in the ledger of Regan’s Store between 1912 and 1921.
+He was issued a miner’s right in 1909, working with fellow miner Jack Martin, earning some £420 in ‘09.
+George scored a further £500 from the Hatter’s Flat field.

 George Brown died at Lightning Ridge on 16 June 1918, aged 73, and is buried at Wee Waa General Cemetery.